 - Fillers – Dermal fillers can be used to fill in indented scars.
-This results an a smooth and even appearance to the surrounding skin.
+This results in a smooth and even appearance to the surrounding skin.

-Patients are advised to stop smoking and avoid and blood-thinning medications prior to undergoing scar revision procedures.
+Patients are advised to stop smoking and avoid blood-thinning medications prior to undergoing scar revision procedures.